sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(props).toHaveProperty('data-codeception-id', 'type-Col-2')
 -->

-Now, there’s no doubt that the code for both test IDs is really the same.
+Now, there’s no doubt that the code for both test IDs is exactly the same.

-Sometimes, code that looks almost the same is slightly different:
+Sometimes, code that looks nearly identical has subtle differences:

 <!-- let result, dispatch = x => result = x, changeIsWordDocumentExportSuccessful = x => x -->